The Great Commute icon

 The Great Commute is a balance game about staying upright in a world that keeps tipping you sideways.
 You play a stick-figure new hire trying to survive the working day, starting with the simple, surprisingly difficult task of not falling asleep on the subway.
 Tilt left, tilt right, catch yourself before the drowsiness bar slides too far.
 Miss the balance and you nod off.
 Catch it in time and you make it to your desk — where the next round of small disasters is already waiting.

 What begins as a commuting bit slowly grows into something stranger.
-A single sixty-day cycle takes you through twenty-three job titles and four chapters: the office, the politics, an unexpected detour into another world, and finally, somehow, outer space.
-Each promotion unlocks a new mini-game, and each chapter pulls the absurdity dial a little further to the right.
+A single loop takes you through thirty ranks across five worlds: the office, the political arena, an unexpected detour into a fantasy realm (isekai), then outer space, and finally a celestial realm.
+Each cleared stage promotes you a rung up the job-title ladder, and each new world pulls the absurdity dial a little further to the right.
 The art stays minimal throughout — clean stick figures, dry visual jokes, no clutter.

 It's built for anyone who has ever stared at a ceiling at 6 a.m. and negotiated with themselves about getting up.
 Office workers will recognize the rhythm.
 Everyone else will recognize the feeling.
 Sessions are short by design: pick it up between meetings, on the platform, in line for coffee.
 Put it down when your stop arrives.
 The humor is dry, the difficulty is fair, and the whole thing quietly suggests that surviving the week is its own kind of victory.

-The reason the game stays fun across all sixty days is that each chapter changes what "balance" means.
-Keeping your eyes open on the subway is just the opening act; later mini-games swap the physics, the inputs, and the stakes while keeping that same catch-yourself-before-you-tip tension at the core.
-Because progress toward your next promotion carries over even when a day resets, a bad run never feels wasted — you're always inching toward the next ridiculous job title.
+The reason the game stays fun across all thirty stages is that each world changes what "balance" means.
+Keeping your footing on the opening commute is just the first act; later stages swap the terrain, the speed, and the stakes while keeping that same catch-yourself-before-you-tip tension at the core.
+Because progress toward your next promotion carries over even when a run ends, a stumble never feels wasted — you're always inching toward the next ridiculous job title.
 It's a game that turns the dull parts of a working life into something you actually look forward to revisiting.

 How to Play